vinstech/LogUnredactor/README.md

 app.py is in flask as long as you have python and flask preoperly configured you will be able to run it

 ## Docker Image
-If you are not really bothered with compiling and setting up and webeserver you can just run the docker conmtainer. https://hub.docker.com/r/vinstech/logunredactor
+If you are not really bothered with compiling and setting up a web server you can just run the docker container. https://hub.docker.com/r/vinstech/logunredactor

 ```